kunji01/mule-email-adapter/README.md

 •	Centrally manage Email addresses for individual application without interrupting operations. <br/><br/>

 --Make it yours<br/>
 You may checkout and change the adapters in this repository, and you have to remember to change your handler in mule-email-adapter-handler too.
 If you do not make any changes, just distribute mule-email-adapter.jar in target folder to other projects.
-You do not need to deploy this application.
+You do not need to deploy this application, you have to deploy mule-email-adapter-handler to where you host the other projects.
 Check the repository mule-email-adapter-handler for detail.